COPD: Eat Right For More Energy

 Low-fat shakes and smoothies are great sources of calcium and vitamin D. Canned shakes are convenient and usually contain added vitamins.
 People that make their own shakes or smoothies in a blender can use low-fat milk or yogurt and add other items such as fresh fruit for added nutrition.

 Starchy vegetables are excellent sources of calories, vitamins, and minerals.
 Beets, carrots, corn, and squash are members of this starchy group.
+They are good foods for COPD.
 Including these foods and similar vegetables in soups provide people with COPD with a healthy way to get the nutrition they need.

 For some people with COPD, getting enough protein in their food is difficult.
 Fortunately, compounds high in protein (non-fat dry milk, and soy or protein powders) can be added to many types of foods such as soups, mashed potatoes, casseroles, and oatmeal servings.